November 30, National Gallery of Australia, 9am – 9pm

-Young women organise the event – engaging peers, community, policy makers, celebrities, opinion-formers, fathers, brothers, mothers, sisters and partners.
-The project seeks to unite the community regarding this issue through a live art event that is vibrant, open and friendly.
+Young women from Project O deliver and host the event – engaging peers, community, policy makers, celebrities, opinion-formers, fathers, brothers, mothers, sisters and partners.
+The project seeks to unite the community regarding this issue through a live arts endurance event that is vibrant, open and friendly.

-Recognised illustrators and artists create the colouring templates and complete large scale, outdoor, live drawings at the event, making it highly visible and media friendly.
+Recognised illustrators and artists create the colouring templates alongside the participants.
+The day is accompanied by live music, weaving, mural-making and more, making it highly visible and media friendly.

-Big hART is proud to partner with the Australian Childhood Foundation to deliver this play therapy program.
+Big hART is proud to partner with the Australian Childhood Foundation to deliver this training program, which provides practical, evidence based approaches for practitioners to better help children experiencing violence.

 George Rose is a visual artist with a flair for not taking life too seriously.
 She spends most of her time up ladders painting murals and sometimes makes it into her studio.
 She feels most at home with a paintbrush in her hand but also likes the feel of a pen, spray can, drill or Wacom tablet.